matihost/monorepo/terraform/gcp/gke/README.md

 * Bastion VM with TinyProxy to allow access to internal Ingresses resources from laptop (and Kube API in case enable_private_endpoint is se to true).

+* Setup `restricted` PodSecurityPolicty to allow non priviledge deployment out of the box

+* Create CloudDNS private `gke.shared.dev.` zone and deploy ExternalDNS for Ingress/Svs auto DNS record provisioning.

 Use  GCP resources eliglible to [GCP Free Tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) __only__.

-* Setup Cloud private zone and resources for ExternalDNS deployment

 ## Prerequisites